Africa–China economic relations: China's energy policy

 Chinese actions in these areas have not always been successful: The 2006 agreement in Rwanda proved unproductive, while Guinean oil technologies were not familiar to Chinese companies.
 The expansion has also been limited: all together, Chinese oil companies produced 257,000 bd in Africa in 2005—just one third of the leader ExxonMobil alone—and just 2% of Africa's total oil reserves.

 Moreover, China's arrival on the world oil scene has been perturbing for established players.
 China has been attacked for its increasingly close relationship with rogue states, such as Sudan and Angola, countries known for their human rights abuses, political censorship, and widespread corruption.
 China's world image has suffered from the critiques, leading the nation to move to a more diplomatic approach, avoiding crisis areas, such the Niger Delta.
 Nevertheless, as a consumer country and budding powerhouse, China has little choice in choosing its source of supply.

 Chinese access to international oil markets has satisfied the country's immediate thirst.
 But despite its large coal-based energy system, China is a key part of the vicious cycle which had led to increasing oil prices worldwide—to the disadvantage of all industrialized and oil importing countries, including China itself.
 In 2006, China imported 47% of its total oil consumption (145 Mt of crude oil).

-With such high demand, Chinese companies such as Sinopec, CNPC, and CNOOC, have looked to Africa for oil.
+With such high demand, Chinese companies such as Sinopec, China National Petroleum Company (CNPC), and China National Offshore Oil Company (CNOOC), have looked to Africa for oil.
+China National Petroleum Corporation was the first Chinese enterprise to invest in Africa.
+In 1996, it began developing oil fields previously discovered by Chevron in Sudan, but which Chevron had abandoned due to civil conflict in Sudan.
+After South Sudan's independence in 2011, South Sudan's territory included many of the Sudanese oil fields where CNPC and Sinopec have significant interests.